The following sample projects are presented in a modified format to protect the identity of the client and the specific details of their project:

 Solution: A police officer on night duty was charged with trespassing and opening a safe in a local business.
 He had been the only person visible on the surveillance cameras during the night of the robbery.
 However, the officer claimed that he had only entered the building to check the premises for safety.

 We examined the uniform that the police officer had worn on the day of the crime using a high-powered microscope.
 Metallic particles were seen on the uniform, which were removed and analyzed by a Scanning Electron Microscope equipped with an Energy Dispersive X-Ray System (SEM-EDX).
 The composition of the metallic particles removed from the officer’s uniform was identical in composition to the surface coating of the safe that was broken into.
 One of our Ph.D. scientists then served as the expert witness and explained to the members of the jury the analysis, methodology, and results.

 Problem: Breakage and peeling on an auto bumper

 Solution: An automobile manufacturer noticed peeling and premature breakage on a polymer-based automobile bumper.
 The bumper was made using a blend of polymers.
 We examined the separation of layers with high-resolution microscopy and found adhesion failure at the separation.
-Furthermore FT-IR analysis revealed that there was no compatibilizer in the failed product which was necessary in order for the polymers to blend fully.
-Our chemists helped to reformulate their products formulation adding a compatibilizer which fixed the manufactures breakage and peeling problem.
+Furthermore, FT-IR analysis revealed that there was no compatibilizer in the failed product which was necessary in order for the polymers to blend fully.
+Our chemists helped to reformulate their products formulation adding a compatibilizer which fixed the manufacturers breakage and peeling problem.

 Unknown Material ID